By Matt Lalande in CPP Disability, Long-Term Disability on November 07, 2023

 To get the exact amount of your potential CPP Disability benefit, you would typically need to contact Service Canada, as they can provide calculations based on your specific contribution history.

 If you’re getting both long-term disability and CPP disability benefits, it’s essential to comprehend how they could influence one another.
 Usually, LTD policies will state that your LTD must be offset by the amount you receive from CPP.
-This means if you get $1,000 a month from LTD and start receiving $600 a month from CPP, your LTD will be reduced to $400.
+If you get $1,000 a month from LTD and start receiving $600 a month from CPP, your LTD will be reduced to $400.

-Yes, receiving both benefits would provide more financial security in case one claim gets terminated.
-Additionally, once approved for CPP disability benefits (or the federal government considers you disabled) many insurance companies would re-evaluate your eligibility for long-term disability.
+Yes, receiving both benefits would provide more financial security if one claim is terminated.
+Additionally, once you are approved for CPP disability benefits (or the federal government considers you disabled), many insurance companies will re-evaluate your eligibility for long-term disability.

-Bothe CPP and LTD terminated when you reach the age of 65.
-Certainly worth noting too is that being on CPP disability can provide a smoother transition to CPP retirement pension once you reach 65, and your dependent children might also qualify for benefits.
+Both CPP and LTD are terminated when you reach the age of 65.
+Certainly worth noting, too, is that being on CPP disability can provide a smoother transition to a CPP retirement pension once you reach 65, and your dependent children might also qualify for benefits.

 If your claim for long-term disability or CPP Disability gets denied, don’t panic.
 In most cases, you will have the right to file an appeal.
-With CPP, you have the right to request a re-consideration from Service Canada.
-With long-term disability appeals you would typically have the right to file and internal appeal or hired a long-term disability lawyers and file suit against the disability carrier to overturn their decision and put you back on monthly claim.
+With CPP, you can request a re-consideration from Service Canada.
+With long-term disability appeals, you typically have the right to file an internal appeal or hire a long-term disability lawyer and file suit against the disability carrier to overturn their decision and put you back on a monthly claim.

 In our opinion, it’s advisable to get legal help.
 Disability lawyers who are experienced in handling these cases know how insurance companies operate and can give guidance on improving chances of success with filing suit against the disability insurance company instead of filing an internal appeal.